[Tiempo de lectura 18 m]

 By the way, there’s a hipster craze about vintage Casios in rose gold, gold, and silver nowadays.

-I must have surely had one or two of these, but I can’t be certain.
+I had one or two of these, but they almost don’t count.

 It really speaks volumes in favor of Casio that their watches can be used as fashion items…